What do you want to learn?

 Efficient slotting can improve picking accuracy and functionality by eliminating any possible confusion for the picker, which also allows for faster picking by taking the guesswork out of where certain items are located.

-4. Implement the right fulfillment center technology
+4. Implement the right fulfilment centre technology

-A warehouse management system (WMS) allows you to automate processes that makes it easy for an order picker to focus on speed and accuracy, while providing extra validations and quality checks throughout each stage of fulfillment.
+A warehouse management system (WMS) allows you to automate processes that makes it easy for an order picker to focus on speed and accuracy, while providing extra validations and quality checks throughout each stage of fulfilment.

 A WMS is one of the best ways to identify areas of improvement without the need to conduct continuous manual warehouse audits.

 How ShipBob handles order accuracy across fulfilment centres

 Partnering with a professional fulfilment provider like ShipBob can help you fulfil and ship orders accurately.
 By outsourcing fulfilment to the experts, you get access to the following strategies ShipBob uses to ensure high order accuracy rates for our merchants.